henri/SSIDTHP/README.md

 Usage Instructions
 ---------

+- Building and using this software requires macOS.
+It is currently not ported to any other platforms.
+Feel free to issue a pull request.
 - Ensure you have the developer tools and command line tools installed.
 Of particular importance is the `pkgbuild` command which is used in order to build the package.
 - Duplicate (copy) the build script to a file in the same direcotry with an approriate name (eg. my_build.bash)
 - Edit your copy of the build script setting the *package_identifier*, *ssid_to_prioritize*, *package_output_name* and *package_version* varibles to suite you requirments.